lukasab/EnergyHealth/README.md

 # energyhealth
-A arduino project to check the health of the baterry and send information to email. a lot to do
+A arduino project to check the health of the baterry and send status to email.